WLOK: Silence

 On March 13, WHHM filed for bankruptcy; the filing listed $94,000 in assets against $511,000 in liabilities and attached Shipp to an address in Sherman Oaks, California.
 A secretary testified that Shipp kept a second WHHM bank account even after selling the station and commingled personal and business funds; she noted that most of Shipp's capital investment came from a lease-back arrangement with a New York company for the station's equipment.
-After returning and testifying in his own case, Shipp was personally declared bankrupt in April after another creditor from another business filed a petition for involuntary bankruptcy; the judge in that case noted Shipp's "effort to defraud" his creditors.
-The $146,000 owed Shipp by WHHM made Shipp WHHM's largest creditor and also was Shipp's largest asset against more than $320,000 of debts.
+After returning and testifying in his own case, Shipp himself was declared bankrupt in April after a petition from a creditor of another Shipp business; the judge in that case noted Shipp's "effort to defraud" his creditors.
+WHHM's largest creditor was Shipp, owed $146,000; that sum was also his largest asset against more than $320,000 of debts.

-Meanwhile, Marvin C. Goff, trustee in bankruptcy, was charged with finding a buyer for the radio station, reporting in June that two experienced broadcasters were "very strong prospects" to purchase the outlet.
+Meanwhile, Marvin C. Goff, trustee in bankruptcy, was tasked with finding a buyer for the radio station, reporting in June that two experienced broadcasters were "very strong prospects" to purchase the outlet.
 The lead offer came from the OK Group, which already had a Memphis radio station on the air: WLOK (1480 AM), the city's second Black-oriented station; it had been on the air with those call letters and under OK's ownership since 1956, having taken on that format two years prior.
-The $135,000 deal, plus $15,000 from the state of Tennessee for the condemnation of the transmitter site in order to build today's Interstate 240, would give WHHM's creditors 33 cents of every dollar owed them.
+The $135,000 deal, plus $15,000 from the state of Tennessee for the condemnation of the transmitter site in order to build today's Interstate 240, would give WHHM's creditors 33 cents of every dollar they were owed.
 Meanwhile, WLOK would move its programming from 1480 to 1340 kHz, build a new transmitter facility to take advantage of the nighttime broadcasting authorization on 1340 kHz (though 1480 kHz was authorized for 5,000 watts during daylight hours, more than 1340), and sell the 1480 kHz license.
 With Goff explaining that the WHHM license had been a "dog" to sell, the deal was approved by a federal bankruptcy referee on July 16.